-The centre, a single storey dwelling, was located in a rural setting and met the needs of the residents who were living in the centre at the time of inspection.
+The premises which was located in a rural setting, met the needs of the residents who were living in the centre at the time of inspection.
 The centre was warm and inviting and decorated in accordance with the residents' preferences.